-For some texture and additional crunch to the creamy texture, you can toss in a few semi-sweet chocolate mini chips into the pudding just before you scoop into your serving glasses.
+For texture and additional crunch to the creamy texture, you can toss in a few semi-sweet chocolate mini chips into the pudding just before you scoop them into your serving glasses.

 Garnish with some grated chocolate on top and a few mini chocolate chips.

-You can make ahead up to one day.
-The pudding will hold for a day or two, but it’s best to consume the day you make it.
+You can make it ahead up to one day.
+The pudding will hold for a day or two, but it’s best to consume it the day you make it.